 Later that day, I was cold-calling and knocking on doors.
 I went into all kinds of gyms – MMA, rowing, cycling, strength training.
 My question: “What do you like and dislike about your gym’s software(s)?”
 Not one person said: “I’m sick and tired of members finding authentication loopholes.”
 The chief complaint was “I pay too much for my solution.”
 Big surprise there.
 Going deeper, managers indicated that most of their software’s necessary widgets came at a steep additional expense.

 My hypothesis was clearly not reflected back to me.
 However, the Steve Jobs quote popped into my head: “People don’t know what they want until you show it to them.”
 On the other hand, Gary Vaynerchuk was telling me, “The market is the market is the market.”

 I referenced the Startup Rocket framework and clicked on a module called “The Value Hypothesis.”
 It read: “Briefly describe the value you will be providing your customers and how you will measure it.
 Frame the value in terms of a hypothesis that can be proven or disproven with data.”
-Clearly, Steve Jobs was a unique snowflake, it was time to embrace the reality that my hypothesis was disproven because managers just did not voice a need for a new authentication procedure.
+Clearly, Steve Jobs was a snowflake.
+It was time to embrace the reality that my hypothesis was disproven because managers just did not voice a need for a new authentication procedure.

-I know it seems obvious, but without a voice of reason to guide your decision-making when ideating a new business idea, you can easily get frustrated and give up.
-If Startup Rocket has taught me anything so far, it’s to quickly identify the writing on the wall and move on.
+I know it seems obvious, but without a voice of reason to guide your decision-making, you can easily get frustrated and give up.
+If Startup Rocket has taught me anything about venture building, it’s to quickly identify the writing on the wall and move on.
 Let’s brainstorm a new business idea, test it in the field, and then effectively utilize our findings to do it all again tomorrow.